The Science of Music and Exercise

 - Best genres: Hip-hop, rock, metal, electronic - whatever gets you fired up

-- Pro tip: Save your most motivating songs for PR attempts
+- Tip: Save your most motivating songs for PR attempts or particularly hard sets

 Running and Cardio